anouarh/ivyhacks-buildabout/README.md

 # ivyhacks-buildabout
 Buildabout is a tool for parents to encourage independance, resourcefulness, and planning through personal projects.
+Built by four students during the Ivyhacks hackathon, Buildabout seeks to get kids off the screen and into the building mindset.
+Every household good is bought new and thrown away when it breaks.
+A hundred years ago, when your car broke down, the first thing you would do is open the hood and try to fix it yourself.
+While technological advances have brought many benefits to people around the world, building and repairing the objects you interact good for learning, and great for the environment.